csgillespie/efficientR/main.md

 A list of the most important environment variables that can affect R's behaviour is documented in the little known help page `help("environment variables")`.

-To set or unset environment variable for the duration of a session, use the following commands:
+To set or unset an environment variable for the duration of a session, use the following commands:

 ```r